bcgov/MyGovBC-MSP-Service/README.md

 MUTUAL_TLS_PEM_CERT | The client certificate for the above KEY in a base64 encoded PEM format SECURE_MODE | Insecure mode allows untrusted targets.
 Always `true` unless you are debugging USE_MUTUAL_TLS | Turns on and off Mutual TLS to target.
-Always `true` unless you are debugging
+Always `true` unless you are debugging LOGSTASH_PORT | Optional, the port of LOGSTASH for winston logging.